Skip to main content

 Inca has its place in Mallorca’s early history as the home to several Talaiotic settlements which were inhabited way back before the Romans occupied the island.
 During the Islamic period, the town was known as ‘Inkán’ and, from this time some traces remain such as the "sinies" and the "ganats" or "foggara", different systems employed by the Arabs to draw underground water.

-Winemaking & leather craftsmanship
+Winemaking and leather craftsmanship

 Inca and its surrounding area were mass producers of wine between the 17th and 19th centuries but the plague of phylloxera destroyed the industry.
 This is when its residents focused on tanning and leather craftsmanship.
 With the implementation of the rail system and a gas factory, this industry boomed.

 Traces of its wine producing are still very much on show as many old wine cellars have been converted into restaurants and ooze character thanks to the original winemaking artefacts on display.
-They are known as ‘celler’ restaurants and are best known for serving authentic Mallorcan food.
+They are known as ‘cellar’ restaurants and are best known for serving authentic Mallorcan food.
 The good news is that wine production in the area is on the rise again and already producing some top quality wines.

 Sights & Attractions in Inca

-Inca’s quite a mish-mash of architecture and, while it isn’t the most beautiful town on the island, there are a few buildings and other sights and attractions of interest to culture vultures visiting the area.
 The churches are the main attraction, particularly the Baroque-style parish church of Santa Maria Maggiore which was originally built in the year 1248.
 However, the present building dates back to the 18th century and is the third one occupying the same site.
-Other historical places of interest in the municipality of Inca, equally Baroque, are the Convento Dominicano de Santo Domingo, the Church of San Francisco and its cloister, the Puig de Santa Magdalena and the Convento de Sant Bartomeu.

 The main square, Plaça d'Espanya is home to the town hall, the legendary Spanish steps, and plenty of nice cafes.
 It’s a great place to kick back with a coffee and watch the world go by.
-The museum of footwear and leather ‘Museu del Calçat i Ia Pell d'Inca’ exhibits machinery and other objects related to the leather industry.
-It's open Monday to Friday 10.00-14.00 and 16.30-20.00, and Saturday mornings 10.00-13.00.

 Events in Inca